 Information for learners

 Qualifications Wales conducted a review of qualifications in the construction and built environment sector and published their findings in the Building the Future: Sector Review of the Qualification System in Construction and the Built Environment report.
-They found that a number of changes should be made to the system to simplify the landscape of qualifications making progression routes more clear, and in this fast-developing sector that the qualifications are aligned to what employers are looking for so learners can be prepared for the world of work.
+They found that a number of changes should be made to the system to simplify the landscape of qualifications making progression routes clearer, and in this fast-developing sector that the qualifications are aligned to what employers are looking for so learners can be prepared for the world of work.

-City & Guilds | EAL are developing qualifications at Level 2 and 3, and WJEC are developing a GCSE, AS and A Level.
-These qualifications will provide you with a number of ways to build your knowledge, skills and competence to continue your learning, and work in the sector.
-There are routes suited to schools, colleges, employment as well as work-based learning.
+Qualifications are available at Level 2 and 3, and WJEC have developed a GCSE, AS and A Level.
+These qualifications provide a number of ways to build your knowledge and skills to continue your learning, and work in the sector.
+There are routes suited for schools, colleges, employment as well as work-based learning.

 Yes.
 Most of the qualifications offer a route to progress onto further study, while the apprenticeship qualification enables progression into a chosen trade in employment.
 The Level 2 progression qualification and Level 3 apprenticeship provide a range of pathways to choose from.

-City & Guilds and EAL have developed this Skills for Wales website as a single source of information for these developing qualifications.
+City & Guilds and EAL have developed this Skills for Wales website as a single source of information for these qualifications.

 You can also talk to your local college or training provider in Wales about them.